Edgeberry/Edgeberry-HWCartridge-EdgeExplorer/README.md

 <img src="documentation//Edgeberry_Explorer_Cartridge_rendering.png" align="right" width="50%"/>

 The Edgeberry **Edge Explorer Hardware Cartridge** is designed to explore ideas by easily connecting sensors, actuators and other peripherals to your Edgeberry system.
+The connector allows a robust connection to modules/breakouts from several commonly used ecosystems.

+- 5x Digital input/output (D1 has PWM)
+- 2x Analog input (0-5V)
+- 1x UART
+- 2x I2C

 <br clear="right"/>